Testing Dark Energy with Black Hole Ringdown: Forecasted Constraints and testing dark energy

 where the prime denotes a derivative with respect to $(M^2/\approxcon)$, $\rho$ is the ringdown SNR, $Q=\pi f\tau$ is the quality factor, and the numerical result is obtained for the $\ell=2$ mode from the QNM prediction in Eq.~\eqref{eq:qnm}.

 Within the current LVK catalog, GW250114 stands out as the most precisely measured event, with a fractional total mass uncertainty of $(\sigma_M/M)\approx1.7\times10^{-2}$ due to its high SNR $\rho\approx76$ (with $\rho\approx40$ in the ringdown) \cite{LIGOScientific:2025rid,LIGOScientific:2025wao}.
 As another example, GW231123 (the most massive event in GWTC-4) exhibits more typical catalog performance with $(\sigma_M/M)\approx1.6\times10^{-1}$ and $\rho\approx20$ (with $\rho\approx18$ in the ringdown) \cite{LIGOScientific:2025slb,Siegel:2025xgb}.
-Looking ahead, for next-generation ground based detectors (Einstein Telescope \cite{ET:2019dnz} and Cosmic Explorer \cite{Evans:2021gyd}), the fractional mass uncertainty can be as good as $10^{-5}$ for `golden events', while the ringdown SNR is expected to reach $\rho \sim {\cal O}(10^2)$ ~\cite{Iacovelli:2022bbs}.
-We therefore expect $\sigma_\beta/\beta \sim {\cal O}(10^{-2})$ for such detectors.
+Looking ahead, for next-generation ground based detectors -- Einstein Telescope \cite{ET:2019dnz} (ET) and Cosmic Explorer \cite{Evans:2021gyd} (CE) -- the fractional mass uncertainty can be as good as $10^{-5}$ for `golden events', while the ringdown SNR is expected to reach $\rho \sim {\cal O}(10^2)$ ~\cite{Iacovelli:2022bbs}.
 For next-generation space-based detectors, specifically LISA \cite{LISA:2022kgy}, ringdown SNR values of $\rho \sim 10^3$ will be reachable \cite{Flanagan:1997sx}, while a fractional mass uncertainty of $(\sigma_M/M) \sim 10^{-4}$ can be obtained for such events, see e.g. the Mock LISA Data Challenge \cite{MockLISADataChallengeTaskForce:2009wir}.
-The estimates in this paragraph, as well as associated systematics, are detailed in Appendix \ref{app:massprior}.
-It is worth highlighting at this point, that dark-energy motivated models as discussed here with an interaction scale $\Lambda_3^3 = \Mpl H_0^2$ have a naive cutoff at around $\sim 10^2$ Hz \cite{deRham:2018red}, so firmly within the LVK band.
-This means that extracting constraints on e.g. $\beta$ using LVK measurements, as is forecasted here, would implicitly assume that the low-energy dark energy theory is still sufficiently accurate at those scales, i.e. that the UV completion of such theories only softly modifies predictions in this band.
-This is an important caveat and, importantly, predictions for the LISA band are more robust in this sense.
+Looking further ahead, the proposed AMIGO detector could achieve a ringdown SNR of $\sim 10^5$, together with a fractional mass uncertainty of $(\sigma_M/M) \sim 10^{-5}$ \cite{Baibhav:2019rsa}.
+The estimates in this paragraph, as well as associated systematics, are detailed in Appendix \ref{app:massprior} and we show the resulting $\sigma_\beta/\beta$ constraints in figure \ref{fig:errors}.
+Note that, when computing inspiral/merger constraints for the solutions considered here, we (optimistically) assume that mass uncertainties will eventually be obtainable with similar precision as the GR values quoted here.
+It is worth highlighting, that dark-energy motivated models with an interaction scale $\Lambda_3^3 = \Mpl H_0^2$ (as discussed here) have a naive cutoff at around ${\cal O}(10^2)$ Hz \cite{deRham:2018red}, so firmly within the LVK band.
+Extracting constraints on e.g. $\beta$ using LVK measurements would therefore implicitly assume that a (low-energy) dark energy theory like \eqref{eq:CubicGalileonAction} is still sufficiently accurate at those scales, i.e. that the UV completion of such theories only softly modifies predictions in this band.
+This is a highly non-trivial assumption, so predictions for the LISA band are more robust from this perspective (since they are further below the naive cutoff, so less likely to be affected by details of the UV completion).